microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/reportroot-getcredentialusagesummary.md

 ## Query parameters

-The following table lists optional query parameter value that you can use to filter the request.
+You can use the following query parameter to filter the response.

 | Name | Description |
 |:---- |:----------- |